rajeshbakade65/PHP-Codes/README.md

 This Repository will contain all the sample codes which are generally asked.

 List:
 1. Count pairs with given sum and get list of such matching sums.
+  File : count_sum_of_matching_array_elements.php

 2.